Route1Million – Venturers Handbook © from a million miles.

 meanwhile a few things I’ve been up to a long the way;

 Things don’t always go just how we like it, That’s the way it is – if you’re happy with yourself, everyone else will be happy to see you.
-This quite ‘informal’ approach to World travel on 2 wheels seems to have set the foundation for MotoExplorers and my 1st scouting ride to China, set in a similar vain to the Egypt ride.
+This quite ‘informal’ approach to World travel on 2 wheels seems to have set the foundation for MotoExplorers and a scouting ride to China, set in a similar vain to the Egypt ride.
 China was there, not many people seemed to be travelling to China overland from Britain, it’s always looked just a short hop across to Russia & then if you can keep plodding on through Kazakhstan you’re on the Chinese border, how hard can it be to just keep riding east for 30 days!?

 Scouting ride to China in 2009, traveling west to East, freighting bikes back from Beijing, was a big adventure, it’s a long story!
 Since that trip, I have helped many riders explore the silk roads east.